-- Complete the required number of clock hours of training. - Achieve and receive passing grades on all practical graduation requirements and projects, including practical and theoretical examinations. - 3 Satisfactorily pass final written and practical exams. - Upon completion, receive a graduation certificate. - Pass state board exam.
+- Complete the required number of clock hours of training. - Achieve and receive passing grades on all practical graduation requirements and projects, including practical and theoretical examinations. - 3 Satisfactorily pass final written and practical exams. - Upon completion, receive a graduation certificate. - 5 Pass state board exam (for cosmetology only).